tbirrell/url-shortener/README.md

 ## Exercise

-Open a pull request with as many functional tests as necessary to protect against software regressions
+This project works as designed but doesn't have a test suite.
+Open a pull request with as many automated tests as necessary to protect against regressions.